wangg12/IRLS_using_DL_frameworks/README.md

 * In this implementation, we use svd to solve pseudo inverse of singular matrices.
-The svd in torch is somehow less numerically stable than that in tensorflow, so we use a slight regularization in the valina IRLS in pytorch.
+The svd in torch is somehow less numerically stable than that in tensorflow, so we use a slight regularization in the vanilla IRLS in pytorch.